 Monsoon-loving Indian expats chase rain in UAE desert

-After Muhammed Sajjad moved from India to the United Arab Emirates a decade ago, he missed his native Kerala's monsoon season, so he embarked on an unlikely quest: finding rain in the desert.
+Muhammed Sajjad missed his native Kerala's monsoon season so much when he moved from India to the United Arab Emirates a decade ago that he embarked on an unlikely quest finding rain in the desert.

-Using satellite imagery, weather data and other high-tech tools, the amateur meteorologist tracks potential rainfall spots across the desert country and, along with other Indians nostalgic for the monsoon season, chases the clouds in search of rain.
+Using satellite imagery, weather data and other high-tech tools, the amateur meteorologist tracks potential rainfall spots across the desert country and, along with other Indians nostalgic for the monsoon, chases the clouds in search of rain.

-"When I came to UAE in 2015, in August, it... was peak monsoon time" in Kerala, the 35-year-old estate agent told AFP, adding that he had struggled to adjust to the change of climate.
+"When I came to UAE in 2015 it was peak monsoon time" in Kerala, the 35-year-old estate agent told AFP, adding that he had struggled to adjust to the change of climate.

+"I started to explore the possibility" of chasing it to "enjoy the rain".

-Each week, he forecasts when and where rain might fall and posts a suggested rendezvous to the 130,000 followers of his "UAE Weatherman" page on Instagram.
+Each week, he forecasts when and where rain might fall and posts a suggested rendezvous to his 130,000 followers on "UAE Weatherman" on Instagram.

-Last weekend, he headed out into the desert from Sharjah at the head of a convoy of about 100 vehicles.
+Earlier this month he headed out into the desert from Sharjah on the coast at the head of a convoy of about 100 vehicles.

 But nothing is certain.
 The rain "may happen, it may not happen," Sajjad said.
 But when it does, "it is an amazing moment".